poppy-project/poppy-docs/poppy-ergo-jr/assembly_doc/index.md

 ### Step 10

+Always with the OLLO rivets, you can add the end of your choice (you can choose among several ends: a lamp, a hand gripper, ...)

+#Image 6

+### Step 11

 #### Electronics

 A small bit of electronic hacking is required for now.
 You need to power the Xl320 motors with 7.5V.